-This new asthma and allergy publication is produced by the Canadian Network for Respiratory Care in conjunction with Allergic Living magazine.
+This asthma and allergy publication is produced by the Canadian Network for Respiratory Care in conjunction with Allergic Living magazine.
 Subscribers to the Canadian edition of Allergic Living will receive each quarterly issue in the magazine with their subscription.
-The CNRC and Allergic Living thank GlaxoSmithKline for an educational grant in support of this consumer health publication.
-Currents Summer 2011
+The CNRC thanks GlaxoSmithKline for an educational grant in support of this consumer health publication.
+Currents Summer 2012

 A researcher with the AllerGen research network in Canada is hoping a urine test he’s developing will turn the grey area of diagnosing asthma into simple black and white.
 Asthma can be tricky for a doctor to diagnose, especially in young kids.
 Symptoms can mimic other diseases and spirometry, the breathing test to diagnose asthma, […]